Bricktech2000/Notes/notes/math notation.md

 this note describes my own [[math notation]], meant to solve inconsistencies in [[conventional math notation]]. it is not meant to be a fully formal system of [[mathematics]]; rather, it is built to be easy to understand and intuitive to use by mere humans.

-this [[math notation]] obviously cannot be used to communicate ideas to people who do not know it, but it has made my own experience of using [[mathematics]] much more enjoyable. being able to use a single relatively well defined notation in various [[mathematics]] [[fields]] that conventially use their own made up notation has been invaluable
+this [[math notation]] obviously cannot be used to communicate ideas to people who do not know it, but it has made my own experience of using [[mathematics]] much more enjoyable; it has become a tool for thought. being able to use a single relatively well-defined notation in various [[mathematics]] [[fields]] that conventially use their own made up notation has been invaluable

 ## principles